Fifth generation of video game consoles: Major consoles

 The 3DO Interactive Multiplayer was one of the earliest fifth generation consoles and was released in October 1993.
 Despite having massive third-party support and an unprecedented amount of hype for a first-time entrant into the industry, it had early difficulties due to software development delays and its high price.
 For its initial release, the 3DO had a $700 retail price tag and only a single available game ready for market.
 The 3DO would be discontinued only three years later.
-While generally regarded as a failed system, the 3DO was this generation's fourth best selling console in a crowded field with sales of 2 million units.
+While generally regarded as a failed system, the 3DO was this generation's fourth best-selling console in a crowded field with sales of 2 million units.

 The Sega Saturn was Sega's entry into the stand-alone 32-bit console market.
-It was released in Japan simultaneously with the 32X in November 1994, although it wouldn't have a North American release until six months later.
+It was released in Japan simultaneously with the 32X in November 1994, although it would not have a North American release until six months later.
 It became Sega's most successful console in Japan.
 In America and Europe however, a disastrous launch and an MSRP of $399 compared to the PlayStation's $299 caused it to be a commercial failure, selling far fewer units than the Master System and Mega Drive/Genesis before it.

 The PlayStation, released in early December 1994, was the most successful console of this generation.
 With attention given by third-party developers and a more mature marketing campaign aimed at the 20–30 age group enabling it to achieve market dominance, it became the first home console to ship 100 million units worldwide.

 The Nintendo 64, originally announced as the "Ultra 64", was released in 1996.
 The system's delays and use of the expensive cartridge format made it an unpopular platform among third-party developers.
-Several popular 1st party titles allowed the Nintendo 64 to maintain strong sales in the United States, but it remained a distant second to the PlayStation.
+Several popular first-party titles allowed the Nintendo 64 to maintain strong sales in the United States, but it remained a distant second to the PlayStation.